junymc/junymc.github.io/_posts/2020-03-15-final_project_for_flatiron_-_react_redux.markdown

 end
 ```

-Because of setting up the current user in the backend and render it to the frontend when it needs, the user is allowed to scratch(default value of scratch:false changes to true) the adventure and adding the evdence.
+Because of setting up the current user in the backend and rendering to the frontend when needed, the user is allowed to scratch(default value of scratch:false changes to true) the adventure and add the evidence.

 ```
 def current_user